Shifting the Sweet Spot: High-Performance Matrix-Free Method for High-Order Elasticity: Background: Mathematical Model and Numerical Discretization

-Fortunately, for the quadrilateral and hexahedral elements that dominate engineering and scientific computing, the high-order basis functions possess a special tensor-product structure, which is the key to enabling efficient matrix-free methods.
-A 3D basis function $\Phi(\xi, \eta, \zeta)$ can be expressed as the product of three 1D basis functions $\phi(r)$:
+This work focuses on tensor-product quadrilateral and hexahedral elements; efficient matrix-free methods for simplicial elements follow a separate line of work \cite{moxey2020}.
+A 3D tensor-product basis function $\Phi(\xi, \eta, \zeta)$ can be expressed as the product of three 1D basis functions $\phi(r)$:

 This structure allows us to decompose high-dimensional operators into a series of operations on 1D components.
-Sum-factorization is the technique that leverages this principle to reformulate a single, high-dimensional, and expensive tensor contraction into an equivalent series of low-dimensional, inexpensive matrix operations.
+Sum factorization is the technique that uses this structure to reformulate a single, high-dimensional tensor contraction into an equivalent sequence of lower-dimensional contractions on higher-rank tensors.
 Conceptually, the action of a 3D gradient operator, ${G}_{3D}$, can be decomposed into the sum of contributions from the three spatial directions.
-For example, the partial derivative operator in the $\xi$ direction, ${G}_{\xi}$, can be represented as a Kronecker product of 1D operator matrices: $G_{\xi}=\mathbf{D}_{1D}\otimes\mathbf{B}_{1D}\otimes\mathbf{B}_{1D}$, where $\mathbf{D}_{1D}$ is the 1D derivative operator and $\mathbf{B}_{1D}$ is the 1D interpolation operator.
-The essence of sum-factorization is that instead of explicitly forming and storing the large dense matrices defined by the Kronecker products, their action is implemented equivalently through a sequence of 1D matrix multiplications\cite{deville2002high, orszag1979spectral, abdelfattah2021gpu}.
-It is this "factorized evaluation" strategy that reduces the complexity of applying a local operator from $O(p^{2d})$ to $O(d \cdot p^{d+1})$, which in the 3D case means a drastic reduction in computational complexity from $O(p^6)$ to $O(p^4)$.
-This algorithmic optimization profoundly changes the nature of the computation: it transforms what could be a memory-bandwidth-limited operation into a series of compute-intensive kernels with high data locality.
-This computational pattern perfectly aligns with the cache hierarchies and SIMD/SIMT parallelism of modern CPUs and GPUs.
-Therefore, high-order FEM combining matrix-free methods with sum-factorization techniques represents a key technological path for achieving large-scale, high-fidelity scientific computing on modern HPC platforms.
+For example, the partial derivative operator in the $\xi$ direction, ${G}_{\xi}$, can be represented (up to the chosen vectorization convention) as a Kronecker product of 1D operator matrices: $G_{\xi}=\mathbf{G}_{1D}\otimes\mathbf{B}_{1D}\otimes\mathbf{B}_{1D}$, where $\mathbf{G}_{1D}$ is the 1D derivative operator and $\mathbf{B}_{1D}$ is the 1D interpolation operator (not to be confused with the element-restriction operator $G$ of the operator chain).
+The essence of sum factorization is that instead of explicitly forming and storing the large dense matrices defined by the Kronecker products, their action is implemented equivalently through a sequence of 1D matrix multiplications \cite{deville2002high, orszag1979spectral, abdelfattah2021gpu}.
+It is this ``factorized evaluation'' strategy that reduces the complexity of applying a local operator from $O(p^{2d})$ to $O(d \cdot p^{d+1})$, which in 3D corresponds to $O(p^6) \to O(p^4)$.
+The cache and SIMD implications of this reorganization are what Section~\ref{sec:optimization} exploits for the linear-elasticity PA kernel.